Email FacebookTwitterMenu burgerClose thin

 Share

-If you’re a business owner and you fail to pay taxes, the government could slap your business with a tax lien.
-That’s a document filed by the Internal Revenue Service placing a legal claim against your business property, including bank accounts, equipment and buildings; and serving notice to creditors that the government is claiming a legal right to your property.
-Here’s what it means and how to deal with it.
+If you fail to pay taxes as a business owner, the government could slap your business with a tax lien.
+Filed by the Internal Revenue Service, this document places a legal claim against your business property, including bank accounts, equipment and buildings.
+It also serves as a notice to creditors that the government has claimed a legal right to your property.
+Here’s how to deal with a tax lien on your business.

 Tax Lien Risks

-The lien is a step on the way to the government seizing and selling your property to pay back taxes.
-If you don’t take action to deal with the tax lien, that is likely to eventually occur.
+A tax lien is an official notice from the federal government before it seizes and sells your property to pay past-due taxes.
+If you don’t take action to address the lien, you are likely to lose your property.

-This is not the same as the IRS actually seizing your assets, however.
-That is known as a tax levy.
-The tax lien is a notice informing creditors that the tax authorities are claiming your property.
+It is important to note that a tax lien is not the same as the IRS actually seizing your assets, which is known as a tax levy.
+The tax lien simply serves as a notice informing creditors that the tax authorities are claiming your property.

-This can be a serious problem in itself, however.
-That’s because the tax lien is a public notice.
-Any creditor you try to borrow from is likely to find out about the tax lien.
-And an IRS tax lien comes before any other creditor’s claim.
-So a business subject to a tax lien filed is likely to have great difficulty borrowing money.
-That includes money to pay the outstanding tax obligation.
+Additionally, an IRS tax lien comes before any other creditor’s claim, so a business subject to a tax lien filed is likely to have great difficulty borrowing money.
+That includes borrowing money to pay your outstanding tax obligation.

-Depending on the type of business, the tax lien can affect the owner’s personal property.
-Corporations and limited liability companies hit with tax liens may find their assets affected.
-Sole proprietors, however, may find their personal assets claimed by the federal government.
+Depending on the type of business, the tax lien can affect the owner’s personal assets.
+For example, corporations and limited liability companies (LLCs) with tax liens may find their assets affected.
+Sole proprietors, on the other hand, may find their personal assets claimed by the federal government.

 Tax Lien Process

-The process of being hit with a tax lien starts with not paying taxes that are due.
-Once the IRS takes note of the overdue taxes, the taxpayer business will be sent a Notice and Demand for Payment.
+A tax lien starts with not paying taxes that are due.
+Once the IRS takes note of the overdue taxes, the taxpayer’s business will be sent a Notice and Demand for Payment.

 Dealing With a Tax Lien